kintohub/kintohub-docs/docs/token-session.md

 ### Example:

-I'll start first with an example to show the flow of how to save/read data from the session
+Let us start first with an example to show the flow of how to save/read data from the session

 1.  the user has to get a token and send it as part of the authorization header like shown above